Sheherazade Goldsmith: Philanthropy

 Goldsmith is a supporter of London-based charities: she has been a committee member of the HOPING Foundation, and is also a supporter of Great Ormond Street Hospital Children's Charity, for which she helped organise a fundraising fashion show with the designers Robinson Valentine, which made her wedding dress.

 Personal life

 She married Zac Goldsmith on 5 June 1999 at St Simon Zelotes Church in London.

 They have three children: daughters Uma Romaine and Thyra, and son James.
-The couple separated in 2009, amid allegations of infidelity, as he had an affair with Alice Rothschild, and their divorce in 2010 was highly contentious.
+The couple separated in 2009, amid allegations of infidelity, as Zac had an affair with Alice Rothschild, and their divorce in 2010 was highly contentious.

 Goldsmith had a relationship with filmmaker Alfonso Cuarón from 2011 to 2018.
 She has been in a relationship with Matthew Freud since 2021.